PSiddu/CS50/README.md

 # CS50
 These are the programming assignments that I completed throughout the CS50 course offered by Harvard.
 Each program's description and specifications can be found below.

-# Problems completed in C Language:
+# C Language Problem Sets:

 # Problem Set 1:
 hello.c - https://cs50.harvard.edu/x/2020/psets/1/hello/<br />